 The Vikings played most of the 1984 season without Duvall, who was hampered by patella tendinitis in her left knee that had begun the previous spring.
 After leading the team in scoring with 28 goals in 1982 and 27 in 1983, she had just six in her senior season, seeing limited action in 10 games.

-Four players and a coach from those talented teams in 1982 through 1984 were later named to the WWU Athletics Hall of Fame.
-They were forward Annette Duvall, who was inducted in 1994; midfielder Cindy Gordon (1999), forward Hope Grimm (1998), coach Dominic Garguile (1996) and midfielder Paula French (2005).
-That is more than on any other squad in school history.
+Five players and a coach from those talented teams in 1982 through 1984 were later named to the WWU Athletics Hall of Fame.
+They were forward Annette Duvall, who was inducted in 1994; midfielder Cindy Gordon (1999), forward Hope Grimm (1998), coach Dominic Garguile (1996), midfielder Paula French (2005) and forward Debbie Carter (2004).

-All that talent prompted some to call the 1983 contingent, Western's "Dream Team."
+All that talent prompted some to call the 1983 squad, Western's "Dream Team."

 Duvall, who was named Western's Player of the Century for 1900 to 1999, still holds school records for goals in a game (6), season (28) and career (61).
 During the 1982 and 1983 seasons, she scored one or more goals in 22 consecutive games.
 On Dec.
 12, 1983, Duvall became the first WWU athlete to be featured in the Sports Illustrated Faces in the Crowd.

 Duvall, a first-team All-American at WWU and a member of the Washington State Women's Soccer Association Hall of Fame, has gone on to coach high school girls soccer for 21 years and be director of athletics at six different high schools for the same amount of years.
 She obtained a Bachelor of Arts degree at WWU in 1985 and Masters of Science degree in Pedagogy at Seattle Pacific in 1989.